 Includes Cicadomorpha spp.

 Pest description and damage Several species of leafhopper may attack ornamental plants.
-Leafhoppers are slender, delicate sucking insects about 0.125 inch or less in length.
+Leafhoppers are slender, delicate insects about 0.125 inch or less in length.
 They are distinguished by the adult hopping or flying to escape danger, and by the ability of nymphs and adults to run forwards, backwards, or sideways easily.
+Leafhoppers have piercing-sucking mouthparts that they use to suck the contents out of surface plant cells.
 Leafhopper feeding damage to leaves includes small white to yellow stipples, yellowing, or leaf curling.
-Some leafhoppers transmit virus diseases.
-Sometimes the tips of host plant leaves die and turn brown.
+Small amounts of this stippling are not injurious to the plants, although sometimes the tips of host plant leaves die and turn brown.
 Leafhoppers often exude copious amounts of honeydew.
 Commonly attacked ornamental plants include aster, calendula, gladiolus, dahlia, hollyhock, marigold, rhododendron, rose, and zinnia.
-Small amounts of stippling are not injurious to the plants.
+Some leafhoppers transmit virus diseases to susceptible crop plants.

 Biology and life history Varies with the species.
 Leafhoppers may overwinter as adults, nymphs, or eggs.
 There may be two or three generations per year.